 The Houston area continues the recovery process following the devastation caused by Hurricane Harvey, with scores of business owners busy gutting structures, recovering assets, and making plans for repairs.
 However, many commercial property owners don't realize that floodwaters impact more than just buildings and structures.
 Flooding can significantly damage commercial land, but owners might not realize there are issues until much later, increasing the time and cost for repairs.

-This spring, the greater Houston area and surrounding cities have witnessed record-setting rainfall and historic flood levels, causing substantial damage to both commercial and residential properties.
-Although floodwaters will eventually subside over time, the damage they cause to property health can be significant and costly, in addition to repairs and renovations to damaged homes and businesses.
+This spring, the greater Houston area and surrounding cities have witnessed record-setting rainfall and historic flood levels, causing substantial damage to commercial properties across our region.
+Although floodwaters will eventually subside over time, the damage they cause to property health can be significant and costly, in addition to repairs and renovations to damaged businesses.
 In today's blog post, we'll examine exactly how floodwaters impact property health, and why property owners with flooded land should be concerned.

 Water is a vital part of our own health, and also the health of our lawns, gardens, and trees.
 Although there are studies and recommendations regarding our own personal daily water consumption, there can be confusion about how much water commercial properties, gardens, and trees actually need.
 Some of the watering confusion stems from differences in grass, plants, tree species, as well as which region or zone your commercial property is located.